silkef/blenderei-web/README.md

 index.html because on some devices, there is some flickering when jumping between static pages.
 The statically generated pages will remain there as a fallback and for indexing.

+Before rsyncing the htdocs directory, make sure that you copy lightGallery/light-gallery/ to htdocs.